 TROPICAL BIOACOUSTICS SCHOOL

-A 10 days immersion into the bioacoustics of the Amazonian rainforest...
+A 10-day immersion into the bioacoustics of the Amazonian rainforest...

-Situated in the heart of the rainforest in French Guiana, this unique 10-day field course is an immersive learning experience.
+Situated in the heart of the rainforest in French Guiana, TBS is a unique 10-day field course, built as an immersive learning experience.

-Organized by experts from ENES, the University of Southern Denmark, the Museum National d’Histoire Naturelle, and the Office Français de la Biodiversité.
+TBS is organized by experts from ENES at the University of Saint-Etienne, the University of Southern Denmark, the Museum National d’Histoire Naturelle, and the Office Français de la Biodiversité.

-With a limited enrollment of 12 students, the Tropical Bioacoustics School offers an exclusive opportunity to study bioacoustics in one of the world's most unique and biodiverse environments.
+With a limited enrollment of 12 students, the Tropical Bioacoustics School offers an exclusive opportunity to study bioacoustics and ecoacoustics in one of the world's most unique and biodiverse environments.

 A once-in-a-lifetime opportunity!

-(dates of the field course: Nov 20-30, but it is necessary to plan to arrive a few days before in Cayenne, and to leave a few days after).
+Note that it is necessary to arrive a few days before in Cayenne, and to leave a few days after.

 A stay in the Amazon forest is always an adventure.
 We decline any responsibility if the trips to and from the field stations are modified for reasons beyond our control.